“Take me out to the ball game. Take me out with the crowd. Show me your peanuts and Cracker Jacks. I don’t care if I never get back.”

 This is a huge problem when every day you eat a peanut butter and jelly sandwich.
-In every 28 g (one-ounce serving) peanuts contain 4,000 mg of omega-6.
+Every 28 g (one-ounce serving) of peanuts contains 4,000 mg of omega-6.
 It’s more difficult to obtain omega-3 in the conventional diet with fish and flaxseed being primary sources.

 6. Oxalates Cause Health Risks